How to Display Your New Mini Session Prints

 You may already know what you will do with the photographs after the shoot, but for many families it’s not until they see the photographs after the session that they decide what they will do with them.
 Even then, the decision can be difficult – which ones do you choose and how will you display or enjoy them?

-Every mini session package includes some of your photographs as prints, and having an idea of what you will do with them may make it easier to decide which photographs to print when you come to choose your favourites.
+Having an idea of what you will do with them may make it easier to decide which photographs to print when you come to choose your favourites.

 In this blog I’ve put together some ideas for you as to how you can use and display your brand new photographs.